pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 power_table(kb07_sim_half)
 ```

-# 2. Simulate data from scratch
+# 3. Create a (simple) fully crossed dataset from scratch and analyze power.

 In some situations, instead of using an existing dataset it may be useful to simulate the data from scratch.
 This could be the case when the original data is not available but the effect sizes are known.
 That means that we have to:

 a) specify the effect sizes manually